leanprover-community/lean4-samples/ListComprehension/README.md

 [macros](https://leanprover.github.io/lean4/doc/macro_overview.html).
 In Lean a macro is a function that takes in a syntax tree and produces a new syntax tree.

-The following syntax extension adds some list comprehension capabilities to lean.
+The following syntax extension adds some list comprehension capabilities to Lean.
 Many thanks to Kyle Miller who first posted this solution on [Zulip](https://leanprover.zulipchat.com/#narrow/stream/270676-lean4/topic/List.20Functor):

 ```lean